 Q: How will I receive treatment if injured while playing sports?

-A: If an individual is injured while playing a sport, those administering first aid are required to wear a mask and gloves.1 In the event of a serious injury, the injured athlete should be transported by car or ambulance to the emergency department, where infection control measures are in place.
+A: In the event of a serious injury, the injured athlete should be transported by car or ambulance to the emergency department, where infection control measures are in place.